ChukwudimmaIkoro/SimpleTweet/README.md

   - [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
   - [x] User can **see a counter with total number of characters left for tweet** on compose tweet page

-The following **optional** features are implemented:

-- [ ] User is using **"Twitter branded" colors and styles**
-- [ ] User can click links in tweets launch the web browser
-- [ ] User can **select "reply" from detail view to respond to a tweet**
-- [ ] The "Compose" action is moved to a FloatingActionButton instead of on the AppBar
-- [ ] Compose tweet functionality is build using modal overlay
-- [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.org/android/Using-Parceler).
-- [ ] User can **open the twitter app offline and see last loaded tweets**.
-Persisted in SQLite tweets are refreshed on every application launch.
-While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.
-- [ ] When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
-If saved, the draft should then be **persisted to disk** and can later be resumed from the compose view.
-- [ ] Enable your app to receive implicit intents from other apps.
-When a link is shared from a web browser, it should pre-fill the text and title of the web page when composing a tweet.

 The following **additional** features are implemented:

 - [x] If the character limit is reached, the text turns red to indicate this.